-The MPH Program participates in a number of collaborative degree opportunities within and outside the College of Public Health and Health Professions.
-In addition, the MPH is an option for a growing number of residents, fellows, and faculty in the University of Florida Health Science Center and the larger university community.
-Below are the various types of collaborative programs offered.
+The MPH program participates in a number of combination degree opportunities within and outside the College of Public Health and Health Professions.
+In addition, the MPH is an option for a growing number of residents, fellows and faculty in the University of Florida academic health center and the larger university community.
+Below are the various types of combination programs offered.

 - Law (JD/MPH)

 - Veterinary Medicine (DVM/MPH)